Costa Rica: Overview

 Duration of the process

-Authorisation or conditioning of the merger
+Authorisation or conditioning of the concentration

-- authorise the merger;
+- authorise the concentration;

 COPROCOM's final resolution will be subject to appeal for review, which must be filed within three days following its notification.

-If after notification of the merger, and prior to COPROCOM’s issuance of a final resolution, the parties decide to suspend its execution or to back out of it, the applicant will immediately inform COPROCOM of this circumstance and COPROCOM will promptly order the case to be shelved.
+If, after notification of the merger, and prior to COPROCOM's issuance of a final resolution, the parties decide to suspend its execution or to back out of it, the applicant will immediately inform COPROCOM of this circumstance and COPROCOM will promptly order the case to be shelved.

 The way in which the company submits its pre-merger notice plays an instrumental role in guiding the authorities to the correct resolution and analysis of the market effects of the transaction.